Sommyj1/Email-Composer-UI/README.md

 ## Back-end
 1. Set up a Python environment on your server.
+2.
-2. Configure the server to handle email sending and data storage.
+3. Configure the server to handle email sending and data storage.
+4.
-3. Ensure API keys and credentials are securely managed.
+5. Ensure API keys and credentials are securely managed.

 ## Configuration
 Adjust the Email Composer UI to your requirements using configuration options

 // Example configuration

 const emailComposer = new EmailComposer({

   maxRecipients: 5,

   maxAttachments: 3,

   allowDrafts: true,

 });

 ## Usage

-Integrate the Email Composer UI into your application and handle user interactions: const emailComposer = new EmailComposer();
+Integrate the Email Composer UI into your application and handle user interactions:

+## javascript
+const emailComposer = new EmailComposer();

 // Example event handling

 emailComposer.on('compose', (data) => {

   // Handle email composition

 });

 emailComposer.on('send', (data) => {

   // Handle sending the email

 });

 ## API Integration

 To enable email sending functionality, integrate with a suitable email sending API.
 Ensure that API keys and endpoints are correctly configured:

+## javascript
 // Example API integration

 const emailSendingAPI = new EmailSendingAPI({

   apiKey: 'your-api-key',

   endpoint: 'https://api.example.com/send-email',

 });

 emailComposer.setApi(emailSendingAPI);